Stories about WIAS research

 more

-The Mathematics of How Connections Become Global
+The Math of How Connections Become Global

 Percolation theory illuminates the behavior of many kinds of networks, from cell-phone connections to disease transmission.
 An article by Scientific American, citing WIAS scientist Benedikt Jahnel.